 Here we have a Classic classic.
 A painter, in love with his subject, creates a work of art that surpasses the boundaries of what we find possible.
 As the painting ages, Dorian bears no brunt of his actions.
 The painting absorbs all of it.
 You might argue that this is the idea of Art as Therapy driven to its most illogical conclusion.
 Believe me, Dorian makes all the use of his life without consequences.
 Whether or not it makes him happy is another story.

 It was probably the most discussed book in 2014.
-It captivated readers across the globe, won it’s author a Pulitzer Prize, and yet left some critics dissatisfied.
+It captivated readers across the globe, won its author a Pulitzer Prize, and yet left some critics dissatisfied.
 The best way to make up your mind is to just read it.
 Be warned though, at over 800 pages it is a bit of a time commitment.
+You can also see the film.

 Aged thirteen, Theo Decker, son of a devoted mother and a reckless, largely absent father, survives an accident that otherwise tears his life apart.
 Alone and rudderless in New York, a family of a wealthy friend takes him in.
 He is tormented by an unbearable longing for his mother, and through the years clings to the thing that most reminds him of her: a small, strangely captivating painting that ultimately draws him into the criminal underworld.
 As he grows up, Theo learns to glide between the drawing rooms of the rich and the dusty antique store where he works.
 He is alienated and in love – and his talisman, the painting, places him at the center of a narrowing, ever more dangerous circle.